openid/fapi/fapi-2_0-attacker-model.md

 # Acknowledgements

+This document was developed by the OpenID FAPI Working Group.

 We would like to thank Dave Tonge, Nat Sakimura, Brian Campbell, Torsten Lodderstedt, Joseph Heenan, Pedram Hosseyni, Ralf Küsters and Tim Würtele for their valuable feedback and contributions that helped to evolve this document.